Batura Sar

-Batura Sar (بتورا سر), also referred to as Batura I, is the 25th-highest mountain on Earth and the 10th-highest in Pakistan.
-It is the highest peak of the Batura Muztagh, which is the westernmost subrange of the Karakoram range.
+Batura Sar (بتورا سر), also referred to as Batura I, is the 25th-highest mountain on Earth.
+Located in Passu (Gojal Valley) in the Hunza District of Gilgit-Baltistan region in northern Pakistan, it is the highest peak of the Batura Muztagh, which is the westernmost subrange of the Karakoram range.
 It forms the apex of the Batura Wall, a continuously high part of the backbone of the Batura Muztagh.

-Alternate forms of the name of this peak are Batura, Batura I, and Batura I East.
+Alternative names of this peak are Batura, Batura I, and Batura I East.

 Location

-Batura Sar and the Batura Wall lie near the middle of the Batura Muztagh between Bar valley Nagar and Gojal Hunza, which is the only part of the Karakoram which is west of the Hunza-Nagar River.
+Batura Sar and the Batura Wall lie near the middle of the Batura Muztagh between Shindar shander valley Nagar and Gojal Hunza, which is the only part of the Karakoram which is west of the Hunza-Nagar River.
 The river curves around the southwest, west, and northwest sides of the Batura Muztagh.
-Batura wall bisects Gojal hunza and Bar Valley Nagar.
-In turn, the Upper Hunza (Gojal Valley) lies in the Hunza District of the Gilgit-Baltistan.
+The Batura Wall bisects Gojal and Nagar's Bar Valley.
+In turn, Upper Hunza (Gojal Valley) lies in the Hunza District of the Gilgit-Baltistan.

 Notable features

-In addition to being one of the highest mountains in the world, Batura Sar is also the second most prominent peak in the Karakoram range.
+Batura Sar is the 25th highest mountain in the world and the second most prominent peak in the Karakoram range.
 Since it lies at the northwest end of the Karakoram, there is no higher peak north or west of it in the world.

 The Batura Wall is notable for being a long (approximately 11.3 km) and imposing ridge over 7000m.
-Batura is a very ridgelike peak, not a pointed spire.
+Batura is a very ridge-like peak, rather than a pointed spire.

 Although it is just slightly higher (according to the usual figures) than nearby Rakaposhi, it is not nearly as famous, since it is set back much further from the Hunza Valley.